-At Penn State Children’s Hospital, we’re committed to making the discharge process go as smoothly as possible for our patients and families.
+At Penn State Health Children’s Hospital, we’re committed to making the discharge process go as smoothly as possible for our patients and families.
 Learn what to expect as your child prepares to go home.

 Going Home and Ongoing Care